 As we mentioned earlier with transfer switches, they play a crucial role of attaching to your RV’s breaker panel and switching what is the main source of RV power.
 Often Solar kits, this one included, will come with an Inverter Charger with built in Transfer Switch to save space.
 An Inverter Charger functions as a power inverter, battery charger, and transfer switch eliminating the need for multiple units.
 Making it even easier to set up for solar power.

-If you have questions about how to get your camper set up for solar energy this summer, contact our team of RV specialists.
+If you have questions about how to get your camper set up for solar energy this summer, contact our team!
 Get one step closer to relying less on your generator and start converting your camper over to solar energy today!